 Leopold’s writing inspires others to look at the natural environment through a “lens” of appreciation and respect.

 The Aldo Leopold Foundation provides a vast array of tools to help you use Leopold’s writings in your classroom.
-Resources include fact sheets and discussion guides for Leopold’s most well known publication, A Sand County Almanac, lesson plans, and access to the Aldo Leopold Archives which includes unpublished manuscripts, journals, correspondence, sketches, photographs, and implements he used on the land.
+Resources include fact sheets and discussion guides for Leopold’s most well known publication, A Sand County Almanac, digital learning resources, information on phenology, and access to the Aldo Leopold Archives which includes unpublished manuscripts, journals, correspondence, sketches, photographs, and implements he used on the land.

 Activities to use while studying Aldo Leopold: